Oppkey/sc2-guide/docs/livepreview.md

 ## Using getLivePreview in mobile apps

-We know that LiveView from the SC2 does work.
+We know that getLivePreview from the SC2 does work.
 On the official RICOH mobile app, there is a live preview of the scene before a picture is taken.

 ![official app](images/liveview/official-app.png)